vmware-tanzu/cartographer/CONTRIBUTING.md

 ### Rules of thumb
 - When an error occurs, think about what debug will improve our ability to debug issues related to the error.
 - Do not blindly add logs at every call site.
-- With values that will provide context in higher abstractions, add them as soon as you can, for example "supplychain", supplychain in the workload reconciler.
-Do not add them if they're only going to be useful locally (eg stampedObject in our reconcilers will mean nothing to callee's).
+- With values that will provide context in higher abstractions, add them as soon as you can, for example "supplychain" in the workload reconciler.
+Do not add them if they're only going to be useful locally (eg stampedObject in our reconcilers will mean nothing in callee's).
 - Place context on errors and describe the error in 'local' terms.
 Eg: for a get to the api server: "failed to get supply-chain from api server" but for the same error in the reconciler "failed to get supply-chain".
 There will still be a lot of repetition, but the changing context gives the duplicate messages a reason to exist.